mirgow/CS205ParallelImaging/README.md

 ```
 The default running should look something like this, but with every frame in between. ![sample output](https://github.com/mirgow/CS205ParallelImaging/blob/main/img/trackinggpuspeedup.png)

+The output video will be automatically saved as 'trackingupdated.mp4'.

 Some adjustables within the script:
 - Line 69 `float factor` can be changed to anything between 0-1.
 It represents the downscaling of the 4k input video.
 Beware, lower values lead to lower accuracy (higher FN rates) but higher FPS.
 We defaulted at .25, so producing 1/2 the quality of HD video.
 - Lines 213-214 with the `pragma`'s are the implementation of OpenMP over the trackers.
 Can deactivate to test FPS (will lower).
+- Line 115 contains the name of the output file: `VideoWriter video("trackingupdated.mp4",`... and changing 'trackingupdated.mp4' will produce different named final video.

 ### YOLO object Detection